skyfe79/Awesome/README.md

 - [SwiftUIBackports](https://github.com/shaps80/SwiftUIBackports) - A collection of SwiftUI backports for iOS, macOS, tvOS and watchOS
 - [Wave](https://github.com/jtrivedi/Wave) - Wave is a spring-based animation engine for iOS and macOS that makes it easy to create fluid, interruptible animations that feel great.
 - [ocrit](https://github.com/insidegui/ocrit) - Simple command-line utility for performing OCR using Apple's Vision framework
-- [VirtualBuddy](https://github.com/insidegui/VirtualBuddy) - Virtualize macOS 12 and later on Apple Silicon
+- [VirtualBuddy](https://github.com/insidegui/VirtualBuddy) - Virtualize macOS 12 and later on Apple Silicon, VirtualBuddy is a virtual machine GUI for macOS M1 & M2
 - [SwiftLintPlugin](https://github.com/lukepistrol/SwiftLintPlugin) - A Swift Package Plugin for SwiftLint
 - [Inject](https://github.com/krzysztofzablocki/Inject) - Hot Reloading for Swift applications!
 - [MBEBaseEffect](https://github.com/metal-by-example/MBEBaseEffect) - A Metal re-implementation of GLKit's GLKBaseEffect